dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 ## Provisioning for application services

 Apple provides a selection of application services, known as capabilities, that can be activated for a .NET MAUI iOS app.
 These capabilities must be configured in both your provisioning profile, when the **App ID** is created, and in the **Entitlements.plist** file that should be added to the .NET MAUI app project.
-For more information about capabilities, see [Entitlements and capabilities](~/ios/deployment/entitlements.md), and [Capabilites](https://developer.apple.com/documentation/xcode/capabilities) on developer.apple.com.
+For more information about capabilities, see [Entitlements](~/ios/entitlements.md), and [Capabilites](https://developer.apple.com/documentation/xcode/capabilities) on developer.apple.com.